Einstein2150/EM4100_RFID_spoofer/README.md

 # EM4100 RFID spoofer
-Spoof a known RFID-ID with a selfmade spoofer based on an arduino and a inductive coil.
+Spoof a known RFID-ID with a selfmade spoofer based on an arduino and an inductive coil.

 ##Hardware-Requirements
 - Arduino nano (or compatible)